Nivanglus/Epsilon-Rules/Rules.md

 6. Avatar Flight - Flying around is not permitted.
 You will be hit with a seeker missile.

 7. Movement Enhancers - Sprints are allowed so long as they have a minimum 5 second cooldown minimum between use.
-Boostpacks are disallowed until the sim is completed and all appropriately methods of traversal are added.
+Boostpacks are disallowed until the sim is completed and all appropriate methods of traversal are added.
 Airstrafes are disallowed.

 ## Infantry Weapons